 I had a great time filming Brotherhood, I had worked with Noel Clarke when I was a lot younger and just getting started, so it was nice to be on set with him again.
 To be part of that trilogy of films is something I’ll always be appreciative of.

-How is Royston Peel involved in the storyline?
+How is your character Royston Peel involved in the storyline?

 Royston Peel is the younger brother of Sam Peel.
 The character is actually featured in all three of the “Hood” films.
 He chose a different path to Sam, turned over a new leaf, and decided to pursue a career in music.
 He is in a band with his best friend Henry, and one night at a gig, he’s shot in an attempt to draw Sam out of hiding.
 This opening moment is the catalyst for the future events of the film.

-You’d previously guest-starred in Casualty, what was it then like joining as main cast?
+You’d previously guest-starred in Casualty, what was it then like joining the main cast in 2012?

 I always remember when I went in as a guest on Casualty and having the most amazing time there.
 I didn’t want to go home!
 Being asked to go in as a main member of the cast was a great moment.
 Obviously, I was extremely nervous on my first day, but it was a group of us that all started together as trainee nurses so it was nice to have people in the same boat as me.

-Did you have to do any research or training before playing Jamie Collier?
+Did you have to do any research or training before playing Jamie?

 I went and spent a day in a hospital and shadowed an A&E Nurse.
 It was a very interesting day.
 I remember someone coming in with a dislocated shoulder and I had to leave!